Yana Milev: Artistic research

-In 1987, the AOBBME project begins to wind itself through Milev's creative works as a red thread.
+In 1987, the AOBBME project began to wind itself through Milev's creative works as a red thread.
 The Association of Black Box Multiple Environments is based on the philosophy of the black box, invisibility and impenetrability.
 For Milev, the black box is an identity-construct that develops itself in the realm of the individual "microtopos" and retreats before the external world in response to a social intervention, a devaluation, or a stigmatization.
 In 1994, the AOBBME is incorporated in Berlin, as the Institute for Applied Spatial Research and Microtopic Cultural Production.
 "In 1994, in Berlin, she founds the one-person institute A.O.B.B.M.E.
 (Association of Black Box Multiple Environments), also known as the Institute for Applied Spatial Research and Microtopic Cultural Production: a project she had already begun in 1987 as a self-reflection and individual self-positioning by an artist not only on the art market, but in the social system as such.
 In continual shifts between roles and media, she reflects the biographical arena in its cultural counterpart; she herself understands these changes of position as a self-initiated, performative act of cultural adaptation."
 (Allgemeines Künstlerlexikon Online / Artists of the World Online, De Gruyter, 2020, ISBN 978-3-598-41800-6)The focus of this research is the thematization of the body as an archive of cultural inscription, and the formulation of techniques of the self.
 Milev names these techniques of the self a "living archaeology," and "de-urbanization."
 Numerous publications and a significant reception greeted these works by Milev.
 As early as the beginning of the 1990s, Milev articulates a demand for Artistic research as a condition of artistic production.
 A further transformational phase of Milev's artistic research occurs during her ethnographic studies and training in the martial arts of Kyudō und Aikidō in Japan.
 Milev calls this phase "Nippon Base Training."
 She develops the concept of Resonance Architectur as a characteristic found not only in the traditional martial arts (Budō) but in the traditional way of the arts (Geidō).
 The AOBBME institute is incorporated at this time as an Institute for Applied Resonance Research in Kyōto.
 In the discipline of Kata (stylized or choreographed movement sequences) and in the philosophy of Maai (distance), Milev discerns the key to a complementary ordering of perception.
 The methods of "kinaesthetic spatial production" extend the AOBBME project's ambit to include the thesis of the "crisis as a permanent spatial dimension."

 Since 2018, the AOBBME is managed as an online archive of Milev's works and as a trademarked brand.
 For Milev, artistic research remains a scientific arrangement in which ethnographic, artistic, therapeutic or curatorial methods get knowledge and space production its starting point.
 On the basis of this principle, Milev continually defines the character of her current projects anew.